-I mainly work on the experience and value of illness and epistemic injustice in illness and healthcare - what my long-time collaborator, Havi Carel, and I call pathocentric epistemic injustices.
+I mainly work on epistemic injustice in illness and healthcare - what my long-time collaborator, Havi Carel, and I call pathocentric epistemic injustices - which is the basis of our upcoming Wellcome-funded project, EPIC.
+I also work on the experience and value of experiences of illness, the phenomenology of illness, and have also written about lockdowns.

 Illness, healthcare, and epistemic injustice